-The objective of the program is to provide the student with a firm foundation in basic psychology.
+The objective of the program is to provide the student with a firm foundation in basic psychological science.
 This includes knowledge of basic content areas, as well as the skills fundamental to all areas of psychology.
-A student completing the major in psychology should be able to
+The Psychology Department has adopted the APA undergraduate psychology major learning goals and outcomes which cover: